jpegzilla/minervas-akasha/readme.md

 <a name="issues"></a>

 ## current issues that I don't know how to fix:

--   dragging a window with the mouse results in the window being slightly offset from the correct position (under the mouse). this causes visual dissonance.

--   the ui is subject to frame drops when rapidly moving a window, despite using `requestAnimationFrame()` in conjunction with `transform3d()`, throttling the mouse move event, and `will-change` (the effect of which is most likely negligible).

--   most of the time, the ui seems to run around 24fps. the goal is to achieve a smooth 60fps. there may still be too much work going on in the main thread.
-I'm still not sure of all the things to offload into a worker and what not to offload.

 -   on chrome, .ogg files containing only audio are recognized as such. on firefox, .ogg files seem to be automatically given a video mime.
 I have no idea why this happens or how to fix it, but it is a fairly serious issue. if I know this happens on firefox with .ogg files, what other filetypes have similar problems? what other browsers?
 I have no clue but the implications of this issue are fairly alarming.